Obama warns of U.S. action as jihadists push on Baghdad

 “This should be also a wakeup call for the Iraqi government.
 There has to be a political component to this,” Obama said.

-As security concerns mounted, U.S. weapons maker Lockheed Martin Corp said on Thursday it was evacuating about two dozen employees from northern Iraq.
-The U.S. State Department said other companies were relocating workers as well.
+As security concerns mounted, U.S. weapons maker Lockheed Martin Corp LMT.N said on Thursday it was evacuating about two dozen employees from northern Iraq, and the U.S. State Department said other companies were relocating workers as well.

 “We can confirm that U.S. citizens, under contract to the Government of Iraq, in support of the U.S. Foreign Military Sales program in Iraq, are being temporarily relocated by their companies due to security concerns in the area,” State Department spokeswoman Jen Psaki said in a statement.